-Out of all the major cities of Rajasthan, the first position is undoubtedly with Jaipur, the capital.
+Out of all the major cities of Rajasthan, the first position is undoubted with Jaipur, the capital.
 In Jaipur, you can see numerous forts and palaces.
-The architecture is jaw dropping.
+The architecture is jaw-dropping.
 The material used for them is tough.
-Hawa Mahal, Amer Fort, Jal Mahal, Nahargarh Fort, Central Museum, Ram Bagh Palace, Jantar Mantar, City Palace, etc are some world famous sites.
+Hawa Mahal, Amer Fort, Jal Mahal, Nahargarh Fort, Central Museum, Ram Bagh Palace, Jantar Mantar, City Palace, etc are some world-famous sites.
 There are temples, Bawaries, Gardens and Gates also in Jaipur that you can visit during budget Rajasthan tour packages.

 The Govind Devi Ji Temple and Galtaji are two religious places.
 There are holy kunds, pavilions and many other things which are capable of giving delight to the eyes and pleasure to the heart.
 There is a small temple of Sun God, it is at the highest peak and it can be seen from all directions of the city.

-The city of Jodhur, comes the next on Rajasthan tour itinerary.
-It is the second metro of the state.
-Thus it is sure that it holds the second position as far as population in the state is concerned.
+The city of Jodhpur comes the next on Rajasthan tour itinerary.
+It is the second metro in the state.
+Thus it is sure that it holds the second position as far as the population in the state is concerned.
 People are very excited about the forts and palaces in Jodhpur.
 Everyone knows about Jaipur as Pink City but from now onwards you know about Sun City and Blue City as well which is Jodhpur.
-The way pink color dominates Jaipur, similarly Jodhpur is dominated by Blue color, thus it is called as Blue City.
-The reason for calling it Sun City is that it is located in Thar Desert.
+The way pink colour dominates Jaipur, similarly, Jodhpur is dominated by Blue colour, thus it is called as Blue City.
+The reason for calling it Sun City is that it is located in the Thar Desert.
 The way it was built, there are long walls to protect the city.
 Jodhpur is near the centre of the state.
 This location makes it easily accessible by the local residents and tourists.